vtnsi/fault_injector/README.md

 ## Fault Injector Class
 The `FaultInjection` class in `injector.py` is the main class for this package.
 The class can be used to inject fault(s) during a designated time period.
 The class takes in:
 - `values`: a **list** of numeric values
+- `start`: Specifies the starting time for the fault.
+By default, it is set to `None`, which initializes it to `0`.
+  - If set to `"random"`, a random starting point is generated between `0` and half of the length of the values.
+  - If given as an integer, it must be between `0` and the length of the values.
-- `start`: dictate the starting time for the fault.
-It should be a positive integer that is less than the length of the values
+  - If the provided integer is greater than or equal to the length of the values, `start` is set to the last valid index.
-- `stop`: dictate the ending time for the fault.
-It should be an integer that is larger than start, but less than the length of the values
+- `stop`: Specifies the ending time for the fault.
+By default, it is set to `None`, which initializes it to the length of the values.
+  - If set to `"random"`, a random ending point is generated between `start` and the length of the values.
+  - If given as an integer, it must be at least one more than `start` and at most the length of the values.
+  - If the provided value exceeds the length of the values, it is capped at the maximum valid index.
 - `increasing`: a binary value (0 or 1).
 1 will cause the fault to increase the values and 0 will decrease the values.

 *Note: to randomly generate a start/end, set the variable to `-1`*